I'm asked several questions frequently enough to answer them here.

 At a former job I had a sign over my desk that said "Sexual harassment may not be reported but it will be graded.
 Publicly."
 The cyberspace equivalent is that if you send me wanna-fuck or harassing email I'll post it publicly in the forum I judge most likely to embarass the hell out of you.
 You've been warned.
 Go play in AOL's chat rooms.

 I had received a couple of very mildly annoying emails at that time (the kind anyone who uses an obviously female name on the net gets), which is why the notice was there.
 Hillyard obviously spent a lot of time on my web site, so he certainly had prior notice that anything he sent to me might well be reproduced later on.
-In any case, I am not at all worried about complying with netiquette in regards to a criminals who send obscene email to children.
+In any case, I am not at all worried about complying with netiquette in regards to a criminal who sends obscene email to children.

 Is it really fair to spread what I've learned about Hillyard all over the net?